 And as always, the base for my eyeshadow was *Urban Decay Primer Potion.
 It keeps the eyeshadow locked in place all day.

-As for eyeshadow and makeup brushes, I can warmly recommend *Coastal Scents 22 brush set.
-It’s what I bought for myself as my very first brush set and still use it.
-Great price-quality-ratio.
+As for eyeshadow and makeup brushes, my favorite brushes are from *Zoeva.
+I use Zoeva brushes almost every day.
+But there are also affordable options – I can warmly recommend *Coastal Scents 22 brush set.
+It’s what I bought for myself as my very first brush set and still use it too.

 And hey – happy Valentines’s day!
 I’m gonna do a little date night thing with Risto, eating dinner at home in a candle light.
 So cheesy, but so lovely.